rsdoiel/antenna/archives/2025/science_and_technology_2025.18.md

 date: 2025-05-06, updated: 2025-05-06, from: The Register (UK I.T.
 News)

-<h4>Too much hot air brings down Manchester Uni based neural network project</h4> <p><strong>Exclusive</strong>  The brain-inspired SpiNNaker machine at Manchester University suffered an overheating incident over the Easter weekend that will send a chill down the spines of datacenter administrators.…</p>
+<h4>Too much hot air brings down Manchester Uni based neural network project</h4> <p><strong>Exclusive</strong>  The brain-inspired SpiNNaker machine at Manchester University in England suffered an overheating incident over the Easter weekend that will send a chill down the spines of datacenter administrators.…</p>

 <br>